 So there are a variety of products you can use to do this.
 None of these products are perfect, but we have found that hard boxes or cases are more consistently waterproof.
 The seals are not flexible so are less likely to leak.

-This is what we use (pictured on the top of the page), because it is very reliable and fits two passports, a wallet, keys, an iPod and a cell phone.
-But if you only have keys and some ID and money, we would probably go with one of the bags above.
+This is what we use (pictured on the top of the page) and recommend over a bag, because it is very reliable and fits two passports, a wallet, keys, an iPod and a small cell phone.
+But if you only have keys, some ID and money, we would consider one of the well-reviewed bags above.

-No matter what method you choose, do this....put everything in a good quality zip-lock bag, and zip it closed, before putting it all in your waterproof snorkeling bag or box.
-It is very inexpensive backup plan so you won't get ruined stuff if your case or bag floods.
-You can also throw some silica desiccants in there to help keep moisture down.
+No matter what method you choose, do this... put everything in a good quality zip-lock bag, and zip it closed, before putting it all in your waterproof snorkeling bag or box.
+We have taken to using a Sea to Summit Dry Sak, instead of a zip-lock.
+We sized it so it holds the same amount as our box, 4L.
+We fill it up and use the roll closure to seal it and get out the air.
+It is very inexpensive backup plan so you won't get ruined stuff if your box or bag floods.
+Be sure no part of your bag interferes with the box seal.

 We greatly prefer to strap one of these around our waist and wear it like a fanny pack.
 Putting things around your neck is not a good idea.
 It will hang in your way in the water and be a nuisance.
 The companies always have pictures of people standing on beaches with these around their necks, but that is not how we use them (we are laying down in the water).